wordofwarning/wordofwarning.org/current/2012-emergency/Outside/index.md

 ####Clarissa Sacchelli   *Untitled*
-A performance about a desire for stillness.
-It is about what moves to immobilise, and what is in stillness to move; about an impossible possibility that can just exist in inter-relations.
+*Untitled* is a performance about a desire for stillness.
+It is about what moves to immobilise, and what is in stillness to move, about an impossible possibility that can just exist in inter-relations.

-Clarissa Sacchelli is a London based artist creating her own work since 2007.
-She works with video art, performance art, dance and installation.
-Her works have been presented in Brazil, UK and Portugal.
-Clarissa is currently is studying a Masters in Creative Practice at Laban.
+concept and performance | Clarissa Sacchelli

 ![Clarissa Sacchelli](Sacchelli.jpg)